FarhanMS123/WebServer/README.md

 $ npm update
 $ npm start
 ```

-You could face problem while trying to start the script.
+You would face problem while trying to start the script.
 If you meet the problem, you should setting your app in `main.js`.
 Read documentation below before begin, and ask an issue if you are confused.

 ## Documentation

-> This documentation could be found in the begining of `main.js`.
+- [x] App Configuration
+    - [x] HTTP
+    - [x] HTTPS
+    - [x] Express setting
+- [x] Proxy Server
+- [x] express-filepath
+- [x] createError
+- [ ] POST Handler
+- [ ] Routers and rewrites rules
+- [ ] Serve Static
+- [ ] Serve Index
+- [ ] APP Engine & Renderer
+    - [ ] EJS
+    - [ ] NJS
+    - [ ] WS

-All settings are registered in express server app using `app.set()` method.
-This would be easier to use express standard which is supported (and recommended) by express and many developpers out there.
+All settings are registered in express server app using `app.set()` method and you could get the value by `app.get()` method.
+Express also has some settings which you could set, enable, or disable it by method offer (check it in Express documentation).
 By default, http port is setted to `80` and have configurated the https certificate with port setted to `443`.
 However, many linux OSes are prohibit an unrooted app to listen under 1024.
-So for this step, you should change the ports to above 1024.
+So, if you havne;t control over root permission, you should change the ports to above 1024.
 You could ignore `passphrase`, `key`, and `cert`.
-But, if you want to use your own certificate, don't forget to put the `key.pem` and `cert.pem` in this app's `ssl` folder and modify or remove `passphrase` propertise.
+However, if you want to use your own certificate, don't forget to put the `key.pem` and `cert.pem` in this app's `ssl` folder and modify or remove `passphrase` propertise.

 ```javascript
 app.set("port", 80); // FOR HTTP